tanous/website/content/authors/RiosFukelman/_index.md

 title: Alan Rios Fukelman

 # Full Name (for SEO)
-first_name: alan
+first_name: Alan
-last_name: rios fukelman
+last_name: Rios Fukelman

 # Is this the primary user of the site?
 superuser: false